jimhigson/oboe.js/writing/main/5_Implementation.md

 a single file is also faster to transfer to their users, mostly because the http overhead can be substantial and is of constant size per resource.

-Javascript files are interpreted in series by the browser at load-time dependencies must precede dependants.
-Unsurprisingly, separate files once concatenated following the same order as delivered to the browser will load more quickly but are functionally equivalent, at least barring syntax errors.
-Several tools exist to automate this stage of the build process, incorporating a topological sort of the dependency digraph in order to find a working concatenation order.
+Because Javascript files are interpreted in series by the browser, load-time dependencies must precede dependants.
+If several valid Javascript files are concatenated in the same order as delivered to the browser the joined version is functionally equivalent to the individual files.
+This is a common technique so that code can be written and debugged as many files but distributed as one.
+Several tools exist to automate this stage of the build process that topologically sort the dependency graph before concatenation in order to find a suitable script order.

 Early in this project I chose *Require.js* although I later moved on because it was too heavyweight.
 Javascript as a language doesn't have an